kuhumcst/texton/INSTALL.md

 [Install]
 WantedBy=multi-user.target
 ```
-Notice that the parameter -Xmx could be set to a higher value if the computer has e.g. 32 GB RAM.
+Notice that the parameter -Xmx could be set to a higher value if the computer has enough memory, e.g. -Xmx16G if there is 32 GB RAM.
 Also notice that the commented line that includes bracmat.jar in the Environment will be activated once bracmat.jar is created and copied to $CATALINA_HOME/lib/.

 Create folder /etc/systemd/system/tomcat-texton.service.d and file /etc/systemd/system/tomcat-texton.service.d/override.conf